6 Natural Ways to Treat Newborn Jaundice

 Feed Them Often

-You may already feel like you are doing this as a new mama, but feeding your baby often is one of the best ways to get the bilirubin out of their system and get the liver working better, which is needed to get rid of jaundice.
-The more often baby poops, the more you should see the yellow subsiding.
+You may already feel like you are doing this as a new mama, but feeding your baby often is one of the best ways to eliminate jaundice.
+The goal is to help the liver better rid itself of the bilirubin.
+So, the more often baby poops, the more you should see the yellow subsiding.

 Know Your Supply

-This is for the breastfeeding moms: jaundice is a bit more common for your babies because sometimes, we just aren’t producing quite enough milk to keep up with our infants’ needs.
-In the beginning, this is okay, but if you feel that the jaundice is not getting any better, you may want to consider supplementing with donor milk or formula.
+Jaundice can be more common in breastfed babies because they aren’t getting enough milk due to mama’s milk coming in late or an improper latch.
+The first thing you need to do is seek the assistance of a lactation consultant to correct the latch or other feeding issues.
+Next, also consider supplementing feedings with donor milk or formula.
 Speak with your pediatrician to better know how well your baby is being fed and whether this is a necessary step, even if just for the short term.

 If you try all of these natural remedies and are still seeing signs of jaundice, do not let it go untreated.
 Most babies will naturally get rid of the extra bilirubin on their own, but that is not always the case.
 When in doubt, always take them over to the pediatrician to take a look.
 Most importantly, though, don’t fret—the yellow tint can be worrying for new moms and dads, but your baby is just as adorable and will soon be yellow-free!